 What’s the key difference between the two procedures?
 A closed rhinoplasty helps eliminate external scarring while an open rhinoplasty allows surgeons more direct access through the columella.

-Open rhinoplasty (external approach)face by dr h_rhinoplasty procedure
+Open rhinoplasty (external approach)

 Surgery utilizing the open rhinoplasty or external approach uses three incisions, one vertically on the right nostril, one vertically on the left nostril and a four to five millimeter incision connecting the two across the columella.
 These incisions open up the nasal skin (hence the name).
 This skin can be folded up so that the lower nasal skeleton can be directly seen without disturbing the interior alignment of the nose.
 This improves surgical accuracy, especially when dealing with more complex issues like cleft lip and revisions due to complications from past rhinoplasty procedures.
 Open rhinoplasty is performed under general anesthesia.